devgo-studio-cebu/www/README.md

 -   nextjs
 -   react
 -   tailwind

-    ... please add if you add in
-    `./public/skills`
+ or add a webp in `./public/skills` and update the list here